ultrapaul0816/ZoeFitnessPortal/replit.md

 **Heal Your Core Course Migration (Completed)**:
 The existing 6-week program has been migrated to the new course system:
 - **Course**: "Heal Your Core" with 6-week duration, beginner level, published status
-- **11 Modules**: Start Here, Understanding Your Core, Week 1-6 workout modules, Nutrition & Hydration, What Comes Next, FAQ
+- **11 Modules**: Start Here, Understanding Your Core (7 sections with videos), Week 1-6 workout modules, Nutrition & Hydration, What Comes Next, FAQ
 - **39 Exercises** in the Exercise Library: 5 breathing exercises, 34 main workout exercises with video URLs
+- **Understanding Your Core Module**: 7 educational sections with matching titles and videos from static data:
+  1. Breathing & Core Activation
+  2. How To Breathe Properly: 360° Breathing (video)
+  3. Understanding Your Core & TVA Engagement (video)
+  4. How To Engage Your Core With Breathing
+  5. Core Compressions & How They Help You Heal (video)
+  6. Understanding the Pelvic Floor (video)
+  7. Warning Signs: Doming, Coning & When to Modify (video)
 - **18 Sections** across workout modules: Each week has Overview, Breathing, and Main Workout sections
-- **47 Content Items**: Exercise links with video URLs, reps, and metadata linking to the Exercise Library
+- **47+ Content Items**: Exercise links with video URLs, reps, and metadata linking to the Exercise Library
 - All exercises are reusable across future courses via the Exercise Library

 # External Dependencies